kouamschekina/finance-friend/docs/loglizer-pipeline.md

 generate_logs.py → writes logs → logs/ folder → Loglizer runs → report uploaded
 ```

 The pipeline is identical.
-Only the log source differs.
+Only the log source differs

 ---